 But perhaps more importantly, Deb says she felt like she had the potential to do more, and vision therapy gave her confidence to take on challenges.

 And that includes leadership roles.
 For example, Deb was Executive Director of the Medical Center Foundation of Hartford, a community-based nonprofit where she helped people find support for a wide range of health and wellness needs.
-Today she is Philanthropy Manager at Cedar Community, a faith-based, nonprofit senior living community.
+Today she is Superintendent of Transportation for the City of Hartford.

 Deb’s Message to Others